schwanbeck/YSMR/README.md

 + color filter : COLOR_BGR2GRAY
 	+ The colour filter conversion used by openCV.
 Should convert to a grey-scale image.
 	+ Accepts text string of openCV conversion flag or corresponding integer value.
-+ maximal video file age (infinite or seconds) : infinite
-	+ When a value in seconds is given, files older than the specified time will not be used for analysis.
-	+ Depends on 'display settings': 'select files'
-	+ Accepts an integer value or 'infinite'.
-+ minimal video file age in seconds : 0
-	+ When a value in seconds is given, files younger than the specified time will not be used for analysis.
-	+ When set to any negative value, files with a calculated negative age will also be accepted.
-	+ Depends on 'display settings': 'select files'
-	+ Accepts an integer value.
 + minimal frame count : 600
 	+ Minimal frame count of video files.
 Files with a shorter frame count will be skipped.
 	+ Accepts an integer value.